Mr-Potatoe/Mr-Potatoe/README.md

 # 💫 About Me:
-Here's a simple "About Me" for you as a BSIS (Bachelor of Science in Information Systems) student:<br><br>---<br><br>**About Me**<br><br>I am currently pursuing a Bachelor of Science in Information Systems (BSIS), where I am honing my skills in technology, data management, and business processes.
+**About Me**<br><br>I am currently pursuing a Bachelor of Science in Information Systems (BSIS), where I am honing my skills in technology, data management, and business processes.
 My passion lies in leveraging data and innovative solutions to solve real-world problems.
 With a growing interest in areas like web development, data analytics, and systems design, I am committed to continuously learning and adapting to the rapidly evolving tech landscape.
 I aim to use my knowledge to

 ## 🌐 Socials: